-At Penn State, he teaches news media ethics and TV reporting for undergraduates, and social media research, social media communication and journalism studies for graduate students.
+At Penn State, he teaches news media ethics and TV reporting for undergraduates, and social media research, social media communication for graduate students.
 Before he joined the Penn State faculty, he worked as a journalist for China Daily in Beijing, CNN Bureau in Washington D.C., and CNN/USA in Atlanta.
 He holds a Ph.D. degree from the Philip Merrill College of Journalism, University of Maryland and a Master's degree from Missouri School of Journalism, University of Missouri.

 In the News

 - Students spring break on the job in Hong Kong

 - Researchers study how emotions contribute to information processing

 - Lab fosters research on information processing

 - Ethics, values of sports reporters vary by beat

 - College crafts record presence at AEJMC conference